PowerBI.tips

 Add Column Data

 Note: After you add the columns to the Values the R visual renders a blank image.
-Additionally, there is automatic comments entered into the R Script Editor (the # sign is a designation that denotes a text phrase).
+Additionally, there are automatic comments entered into the R Script Editor (the # sign designates a text phrase/comment).

 library(ggplot2) # include this package to use Graphing functions below